-D22.
-The following cost components should be provided on a per unit basis for each model exported to Canada during the POI as well as for each model sold domestically during the PAP.
+- ➤ In responding to question D22, where there was a start-up period (refer to question D19), do not provide costs incurred during the start-up period.
+Provide costs from the end of the start-up period. - In presenting your company's full cost of production, the CBSA recognizes that individual companies may not account for their costs in a manner that allows for the presentation of costs for each of the listed cost components that follow in question D22.
+Provided the costs presented are complete and represent the full cost of production, you may present your costs in a manner consistent with your own cost accounting reporting practices. - D22.
+The following cost components should be provided on a per unit basis for each product exported to Canada during the POI as well as for each product sold domestically during the PAP.
 Again, please note that cost components may be presented differently as long as all costs of production are captured and their presentation facilitates the reconciliation of costs of production with your accounting records.